jiahaoli95/code2pdf/README.md

 # code2pdf
 This is a small python tool for converting code into print-friendly PDF.
 I wrote it because I wanted to print the code of some projects out on paper to read.
-It is too suffering for my eyes to read a lot of code on the screen.
+It was too suffering for my eyes to read a lot of code on the screen.

 <p float="left">
   <img src="https://s1.gifyu.com/images/test_code2pdf__2_.jpg" width="400" />